ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 chosen according to the setting of the “TransportSeq” property in the ExchangeCommonConfiguration.deployment.ptfconfig file.
-If the “TransportSeq” property is set as “mapi\_http”, the MapiHttpAdapter transport class is chosen to send and receive message with MS-OXCMAPIHTTP transport.
-If the “TransportSeq” property is set as either “ncacn\_ip\_tcp” or “ncacn\_http”, the RpcAdapter transport class is chosen to send and receive messages with MS-OXCRPC transport.
+If the “TransportSeq” property is set as “mapi\_http”, the MapiHttpAdapter transport class is chosen to send and receive message with the MS-OXCMAPIHTTP transport.
+If the “TransportSeq” property is set as either “ncacn\_ip\_tcp” or “ncacn\_http”, the RpcAdapter transport class is chosen to send and receive messages with the MS-OXCRPC transport.

 The OxcropsClient works as an intermediary between the protocol adapter and MapiHttpAdapter/RpcAdapter class.
 The protocol adapter calls the